code-dot-org/code-dot-org/pegasus/emails/volunteer_contact_2015_receipt.md

 <hr/>

 You are receiving this email because you signed up to volunteer for the Hour of Code.
-If you would like to stop receiving these emails, [unsubscribe here](<%= unsubscribe_link %>).
+If you would like to be removed from the list of volunteers so you no longer receive emails from teachers, [unsubscribe here](<%= remove_link %>).

 ![](<%= tracking_pixel %>)`